Catgirls-Corporation/Nyatastic-Legals/Terms of Service.md

 The APIs we use are available to the public, and you can use our API if you wish at [https://api.nekogirl.net/](https://api.nekogirl.net/).

 ## Third-Party Links and Services
-Our bot may contain links to third-party web sites or services that are not owned or controlled by Jhhspace Inc.
+Our bot may contain links to third-party web sites or services that are not owned or controlled by Catgirls Corporation.

 Our domain names are [nekogirl.net](https://nekogirl.net) and [jhhspace.com](https://jhhspace.com/).
 Some of the domains listed might have subdomains such as api, rdct or go.